pedrycz/token-basket/README.md

 EXAMPLE_TOKEN_BASKET_ADDRESS = new ExampleTokenBasket();
 ```

-Gas usage for the deployment can be roughly estimated as **2,105,000 + 42,000 per holding** so in above case it would be around 2,189,000.
+Gas usage for the deployment can be roughly estimated as **1,187,000 + 42,000 per holding** (compiler optimized for 2000 runs) so in above case it would be around 1,271,000.

 ### Minting